My favorite course

-I would not recommend this course to beginners, at least not yet anyway.
-It is one of the longer courses in the area, and still a little rough around the edges.
+I would not recommend this course to beginners.
+It is one of the longer courses in the area, and a little rough around the edges.

 Anyone of at least intermediate level of skill will have a blast here, and I would consider it a must play for the Tampa area.

-It gets very hot/humid down here in the summer, so bring lots of fluids, and bug spray, as the mosquitos can be brutal.
+It gets very hot/humid down here in the summer, so bring lots of fluids.

 9 of 9 people found this review helpful.